-Means of escape are of simple design and construction whereby all flats are separated from the common escape stairway by self-closing, notional FD30s fire door-sets.
+Means of escape are of simple design and construction whereby all flats are separated from the common escape stairway by self-closing, certified FD30s fire doorsets.
 Once access is into the common escape stair, ultimate safety is achieved by a single final exit door which opens in the direction of travel.

-The building has an unventilated central corridor which serves flats and is separated at the centre by a self-closing, notional FD30s fire door-set.
-Means of escape are consistent on all upper floors as ventilation in staircases is achieved by the opening of windows mechanically by the operation of a switch which is located in the south east ground floor lobby above the Secure Information Box.
-22291-CAMB1-01A-22291-CAMB1-01.pdf 1.13.
+The building has an unventilated central corridor which serves flats and is separated at the centre by a self-closing, certified FD30s fire door-set.

+Means of escape are consistent on all upper floors as staircases are ventilated by manually opening windows.

+1.13.
 General description of service risers:

-Risers are a mix of larger and smaller enclosures which can be described as single & double risers.
-All services which serve flats discharge into flats meaning that flats are effectively self-contained compartmented boxes.
-Double risers serve two flats per floor and single risers serve one flat per floor.
+There are three risers on landings which serve two flats each.
+Two of the flats on each floor contain internal single risers.
+Services which serve flats from communal risers discharge into flats meaning that these flats are effectively self-contained compartmented boxes.

 Risers are continuous and extend the full height of the building.
 Risers contain electrical service cables, soil pipes, non -combustible pipework and combustible pipework.
 Risers are generally a sterile environment, however, there are several breaches which are to be addressed and are highlighted in the compartmentation survey.

-Risers in common areas are separated from escape routes by fire resisting construction providing 30 minutes, fire resisting doorsets are notional 44mm with some having timber fan-lights, all observed to be in reasonable condition.
+Risers in common areas are separated from escape routes by fire resisting construction providing 60 minutes, fire resisting doorsets are certified 54mm with timber top-lights, all observed to be in reasonable condition.
 There are electric service units present in some service risers and electric supply to immersion heaters, however, there are no other combustible items within the area; therefore fire is highly unlikely to spread to adjacent areas.